PolkadotOpenSourceGrants/apply/applications/DotLink.md

 3. **Blockchain Interaction Module**: Facilitates state queries, event subscriptions, and metadata retrieval.

 ### PoC/MVP
-We have developed a proof-of-concept (PoC) that demonstrates basic blockchain interactions (transaction signing and state queries) on an ESP32 microcontroller.
-The PoC includes a minimal implementation of the SDK and has been tested in a controlled environment.
+We are currently in the process of developing a **proof-of-concept (PoC)** that will demonstrate basic blockchain interactions, such as transaction signing and state queries, on an ESP32 microcontroller.
+The PoC will include a minimal implementation of the SDK, showcasing its core functionality in a controlled environment.
+While the PoC is not yet complete, we have made significant progress in designing the architecture and implementing key components in both C/C++ and MicroPython.
+Once finalized, the PoC will serve as the foundation for the **Minimum Viable Product (MVP)**, which will expand on these capabilities to support a wider range of IoT devices and use cases.

 ### Mockups/Designs
 - **UI Components**: Since DotLink is primarily an SDK, there are no UI components.
 However, we provide example applications that demonstrate how to use the SDK in various IoT scenarios.